 - ** Keep in mind that while processing the hazelnuts, the mixture will get hot, and when it gets cooler it will thicken.
 My advice is not to make it too thick.

-And your homemade nutella is ready!
+Aaand, your healthy homemade nutella is ready!
 Hope you’ll enjoy it!